kjcpaas/resto-menu-ui/docs/worklog.md

 The project specs require the use of Apollo to interact with the GraphQL API we used before.

 I followed the tutorial in https://www.apollographql.com/docs/react/get-started in setting up Apollo client.

+## Rendering bare menu

+Now that we can get requests from our GraphQL, the next thing to do is to ensure that we can render the items included in the menu.

+As I am most familiar with React, I will get the React components working first.

+I will add styling, tests, and ensuring Typescript types are defined later on if there is enough time.

+Learning from the mistake from the previous exercise, I will use ChatGPT to help me in creating the React components to accomplish tasks faster.
+At this point, I already know how React works and there is nothing much to demonstrate by writing all the code from scratch.